Choosing the Right Gym

 Contract

 Ensure that the amount agreed upon when you signed up for a monthly membership is reflected in your monthly statement.
 Some members might find additional charges such as cleaning, credit card fees, and more added to their contract for no apparent reason.
-Like any other regular monthly debit charge, you should ensure your amount does not increase without your prior knowledge.
+Like any regular monthly debit charge, you should ensure your amount does not increase without your prior knowledge.

 Be accountable